HHS-Team670/HHS-Team670.github.io/unit2/intro-hardware.md

   </details>
 * <details>
   <summary>Drive Motors</summary>
-  The XRP Minibot has two geared drive motors.
+  The XRP Minibot has two geared drive motors with [encoders](/unit4/encoders.html).
 Drive motors are motors that rotate and control the wheels, allowing the robot to move forward, backwards, or turn.
   </details>
 * <details>
-  <summary>Rangefinder</summary>
+  <summary>Rangefinder Sensor</summary>
   The XRP Minibot has an ultrasonic rangefinder that measures the distance between the robot and an object using sound waves.
   </details>
 * <details>